1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The Obverse Of The 1889 Indian Head Penny

 Liberty’s left-facing profile dominates the obverse, wearing a feathered headdress with “LIBERTY” inscribed across the band.
-Individual feather separation provides crucial grading reference points.
+Individual feather separation provides crucial grading reference points—the clearer the feather tips, the higher the grade.

 The Reverse Of The 1889 Indian Head Penny